 Project Overview

-The Lobito Mineral Terminal is a planned purpose-built facility for receiving, storing, and exporting bulk mineral concentrates originating from the copper and cobalt mines of the Democratic Republic of the Congo and Zambia.
-The terminal will be located within the existing Port of Lobito complex in Benguela Province, Angola, occupying a dedicated section of the port's waterfront and hinterland area adjacent to the Benguela Railway's western terminus.
+The Lobito Mineral Terminal is the port's dedicated facility for receiving, storing, and exporting bulk mineral concentrates originating from the copper and cobalt mines of the Democratic Republic of the Congo and, if the extension proceeds, Zambia.
+The terminal is located within the existing Port of Lobito complex in Benguela Province, Angola, adjacent to the Benguela Railway's western terminus.

 The facility's core purpose is to close the final gap in the corridor's logistics chain.
 At present, the Port of Lobito handles general cargo, some containerized freight, and limited volumes of mineral product through improvised arrangements that lack the specialized equipment and environmental controls required for large-scale concentrate handling.
 Mineral concentrates are fine-grained, chemically reactive materials that generate airborne dust, contaminate stormwater runoff, and can cause significant environmental damage if handled using general-purpose port equipment.
 The absence of a dedicated terminal has been identified in multiple corridor assessments as a binding constraint on the system's ability to attract mining company offtake commitments.